- John McCain is an Arizona senator and former service member who gained popularity after his 2000 and 2008 presidential campaigns.

 - Due to a battle with brain cancer, McCain recently stepped down as the chairman of the International Republican Institute after holding the position for 25 years.

-Sen. John McCain is a politician, veteran and published author.
-He wrote his latest, upcoming book, “The Restless Wave: Good Times, Just Causes, Great Fights, and Other Appreciations,” after being diagnosed with brain cancer in July 2017, NPR reported.
+Sen. John McCain is a politician, veteran and a published author.
+The one-time presidential candidate wrote his newest book, “The Restless Wave: Good Times, Just Causes, Great Fights, and Other Appreciations,” after being diagnosed with brain cancer in July 2017, NPR reported.

-In the book — due out May 22 — McCain discusses how important it is for Americans to look past their political divides to serve a greater good.
+In the book — a Publisher’s Weekly Bestseller — McCain discusses how important it is for Americans to look past their political divides for a greater good.
 “I want to urge Americans for as long as I can to remember that this shared devotion to human rights is our truest heritage and our most important loyalty,” he wrote in an excerpt published by NPR.

-Click to read more about the 81-year-old Arizona senator’s net worth and his career as a politician.
+Click to read more about the 82-year-old Arizona Senator’s net worth and his career as a politician.

 John McCain’s Military Career

 Following in his father’s footsteps, McCain spent the first 23 years of his career in the Navy.
 He graduated from the U.S. Naval Academy in 1958 and the National War College in 1973.

 He served as a Navy pilot from 1958 to 1981.
 Terrifyingly, North Vietnam took him as a prisoner of war in 1967 and held him captive for more than five years, finally releasing him in 1973.
 Kept in solitary confinement for part of his imprisonment, McCain endured torture and beatings at the hands of his captors.